DanielJMorrissey/migraineDiary_x21118701/README.md

 - Open the command prompt or terminal
 - Enter the command to start a new project in the desired folder: composer create-project laravel/laravel name_of_project
 - Alternatively, you can create a project with the command: laravel new name_of_project
-- A laravel project should be created
+- A laravel project should be created (You may have to wait a few minutes)
 - Navigate into project
 - Enter the command: php artisan serve
 - A URL (something like: http://127.0.0.1:8000) should be provided, copy and paste into the browser
 - A laravel splash page should be displayed
 - Visit the [Laravel Documentation](https://laravel.com/docs/9.x) for other configurations

-For this web application, clone the code using Git Bash or download the zip file by clicking the code button, found next to the about section into the desired folder and then navigate into the project root folder in the command prompt or terminal and enter the command:
+For this web application, clone the code using Git Bash or download the zip file by clicking the code button, found next to the about section, into the desired folder and then extract the project.
+Then navigate into the project root folder in the command prompt or terminal and enter the command:

 php artisan serve